Sandee004/100-days-of-Python/README.md

 ## Day 41
 It's 5 stars for me. ✨ Use my project to rate your favorite websites.
 Day 41 of #Replit100DaysOfCode https://github.com/Sandee004/100-days-of-Python/blob/main/Day41.py

+## Day 42
+I caught 'em all with my epic MokeBeasts game.
+Day 42 of #Replit100DaysOfCode